-Adults without a high school diploma, or equivalent, or who wish to improve their reading, writing and mathematics skills may enroll in the ABE/ASE courses.
-ABE/ASE develops general reading, writing, mathematics and decision-making skills as well as application of these skills in real life.
+Adults who have academic skills below the high school level, including those without a high school diploma, or equivalent, who wish to improve their reading, writing and mathematics skills may enroll in the ABE/ASE courses.
+ABE/ASE develops general reading, writing, mathematics and decision-making skills as well as application of these skills in work, at home, and in the community.